LamUong/Merge-Sort-Tree-/README.md

 Merge Sort Tree in C++/Python

 ## Introduction
 This is a C++ library with Python bindings for Merge Sort Tree.
+I was searching for a <br /> python binding but I couldn't find one, so might as well create it.

 ## Prequisites
 This should works for both Python 2 and Python 3